Skip to main content

 Once updated, every new document and project that uses that Service Type will pull your data automatically.

-How to customize your Service Types
+How to customize a Service Type

 4. Save your changes.

 You can also add new Service Types if your work includes services not covered by the defaults.
+One-off and archived services are kept out of the way in a separate Legacy section.

 Can I create my own Service Types from scratch?